Skip to content

 Performance vs. Size

-If performance is your priority, brushless motors provide more performance advantages.
-These motors provide a greater output power density, torque, and rotational speed capabilities compared to brushed motors.
-This makes them ideal for demanding applications.
-Brushless motors also offer smoother and more precise control, ensuring better overall performance and efficiency.
+If performance is your priority, brushless motors provide greater performance advantages.
+These motors provide a higher output power density, torque, and rotational speed capabilities compared to brushed motors.
+This makes them ideal for demanding applications, especially at very high speeds.
+Brushless motors also offer smoother and more precise speed control, ensuring better overall performance and efficiency.

 Brushed motors offer a broader power range, and their simplicity makes them ideal for many applications.
 Reducing complexity can allow your whole application to perform better.
 If your design requires a broad torque range, a brushed motor is going to be the better option.

-Balance the performance of the motor to the performance of your application when deciding your next steps.
+Balance the performance and size of the motor to the performance and size requirements of your application when deciding your next steps.

 Gearbox Requirements